DefangLabs/defang-github-action/README.md

 ### Managing Config Values

 Defang allows you to [securely manage configuration values](https://docs.defang.io/docs/concepts/configuration).
 You can store your config using [GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and then pass them through to the Defang action.

-To do so, make sure to set your env vars in the `env` section of the action.
-This is where you can pass the value of the secret.
-Then specify the names of the env vars you want Defang to use in the `configEnvVars` input.
-We do this for security reasons: we don't want to accidentally expose sensitive information in the logs, so you have to be explicit about which env vars you want Defang to submit as config.
+To publish a secret stored in GitHub to the cloud as a secure config value with defang, you need to do two things:

+  1. Use the `env` section of the step to pass the value of the secrets to environment variables that match the names of the config values in your Compose file.
+  2. Specify the names of the environment variables you want to push to the cloud as config values in the `config-env-vars` input.

+The second step is to make sure that we only publish the secrets you explicitly tell us to.
+For example, you could have a secret in an env var at the job level, instead of the step level that you might not want to push to the cloud, even if it is in a secure store.

 ```yaml
 jobs: